CAPHIA welcomes A/Prof Ngaree Blow as Aboriginal Health Director

 CAPHIA Networks are informal, academic-led groups to drive professional development and best practice in an area of interest.
 CAPHIA Networks to foster collaboration and expertise in specific areas of academic public health.

 Network membership is FREE and open to academics of CAPHIA member institutions.
-As of March 2026 we have six Networks for academics.
+As of May 2026 we have eight Networks.
 Details below and on our CAPHIA Network page

 Read more...